-Tax Services for Ministers and Clergy
+Tax Services for Ministers and Clergy (No Longer Offered)

 Regardless of one’s profession, social standing or community involvement all US citizens and residents have tax reporting, income reporting and tax payment obligations.
 However, certain professions and statuses can confer special tax treatment on an individual, organization or entity.
 For instance pastors, ministers and other members of the clergy require specialized tax treatment by the IRS.
 At the Tax Law Offices of David W. Klasing in Irvine, I provide tax services for ministers and clergy and understand the tax implications of being the member of a religious organization.

 Special Tax Rules for Ministers, Clergy, Pastors and Rabbis

 There are special tax rules that apply to churches and ministers (e.g. priests, pastors, and rabbis).
 The IRS has its own special criteria to determine whether someone is a “minister” for federal tax purposes; and that criteria may differ from one’s church (or synagogue).
 Thus, it is important for churches and clergy to inform themselves whether their clergy satisfies the IRS’s criteria.
 This site discusses those criteria.

 In general, an individual is considered to be a minister if he or she is, “duly ordained, commissioned, or licensed by a religious body constituting a church or church denomination.”
 Furthermore to be considered a minister the individual must hold the authority to conduct religious services, is authorized to perform sacerdotal functions, and administer sacraments as per the doctrine and practices of the religious institution.
 Furthermore for religious orders that may ordain some ministers while licensing or commissioning others, to be considered a minister for purposes of taxation & withholding the individual must be permitted to perform all, or nearly all, of the functions that an ordained minister would be permitted to carry out.

 Why is it important to know whether you can qualify as a minister?